junxit/us-congress-bills-117/metadata.md

 - 2022-05-12 — Motion to reconsider laid on the table Agreed to without objection.
 - 2022-05-12 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 408 - 3, 2 Present (Roll no. 177). (text: 05/10/2022 CR H4790)
 - 2022-05-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 408 - 3, 2 Present (Roll no. 177).(text: 05/10/2022 CR H4790)
+- 2022-05-16 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.